Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 For dental use only.

-Locally, after thorough brushing of the teeth, apply to the gums and interdental spaces.
-Apply 2 times / day.
+Topically, after thoroughly brushing your teeth, apply to the gums and interdental spaces.
+Apply 2 times/day.

-For the purpose of prevention, a small amount is added to the toothpaste.
+For the purpose of prevention, a small amount is added to toothpaste.

 Side effects